GautamGupta17/Anistream_-Anime-Website-using-Jikan-Api/README.md

 # Anistream

 An anime website built using React and Sass which leverages the jikan API for all the anime data.
+Implemented optimizations like debouncing,code-splitting and lazyloading through examination of lighthouse report.
             Features a well designed description page which has a trailer section along with character gallery of the anime.
             Utilized Context API for state-management
             Bifurcates Anime based on genres like Popular, Airing, Upcoming etc. along with search functionality.